NH 4,000 Footers New Hampshire

 Features: Cascades, Shining Rock, Brooks, Greenleaf Hut, 360 Degree Views, Peak Bagging What is Peak Bagging?, Falling Waters Trail Waterfalls

-Distance of highlighted hike below: 9 miles
+Distance of highlighted hike below: 9 miles with Mt.
+Lincoln and

-Mount Lincoln is a 5,260 foot mountain in the Franconia Range of the White Mountains.
+Mount Lafayette is a 5,260 foot mountain in the Franconia Range of the White Mountains.
 You can hike this mountain by itself, or do a loop hike including Mount Lincoln (5,089 feet, another New Hampshire 4,000 footer) and Little Haystack Mountain (4,800 feet, but not considered a 4,000 footer because of it's less than 200 foot prominence.)
 Mount Lafayette is one of the most hiked mountains in the White Mountains because of its amazing 360 degree views and easy accessibility to the parking lot.

 The quickest trail up to the summit of Mount Lafayette is Old Bridle Path, which passes the Greenleaf Hut and Eagle Lake.
 The more popular trail up to the summit is Falling Waters Trail, also part of the Appalachian Trail.